-At each reporting date, the company assesses whether financial assets carried at amortised cost are credit impaired.
+At each reporting date, the Company assesses whether financial assets carried at amortised cost are credit impaired.
 Evidence that a financial asset is credit-impaired includes the following observable data:

-- significant financial difficulty of the borrower or issuer; - a breach of contract such as a default or being more than 90 days past due; - it is probable that the borrower will enter bankruptcy or other financial reorganisation; or - the disappearance of an active market for a security because of financial difficulties
+- significant financial difficulty of the debtor; - a breach of contract such as a default or being more than 90 days past due; - it is probable that the debtor will enter bankruptcy or other financial reorganisation; or - the disappearance of an active market for a security because of financial difficulties.